-These bits are reserved bits in the ATmega16 and will always read as zero.
+These bits are reserved bits in the ATmega8535 and will always read as zero.

-Bit 4 - WDTOE: Watchdog Turn-off Enable
+• Bit 4 - WDCE: Watchdog Change Enable

 This bit must be set when the WDE bit is written to logic zero.
 Otherwise, the Watchdog will not be disabled.
 Once written to one, hardware will clear this bit after four clock cycles.
 Refer to the description of the WDE bit for a Watchdog disable procedure.
+In Safety Level 1 and 2, this bit must also be set when changing the prescaler bits.
+See "Timed Sequences for Changing the Configuration of the Watchdog Timer" on page 45.